sergeynordicresults/sergeynordicresults.github.io/posts/universe.md

 3. (From book "selfish gene") The "death" property is required for "self-replicating molecule-robots" BECAUSE it allows evolution
 </pre>

-3. We don't know why the universe was created, but there is an Anthropic principle (we are here because we are here, lol)
+`3.` We don't know why the universe was created, but there is an Anthropic principle (we are here because we are here, lol)

 SUMMARY:
-god is an extra variable to a function that works fine without extra variable. (about this later)
+god is an "extra variable" to a "function" that works fine without "extra variable". (about this - below 👇²)

-## Why souls don't exist:
+## 👉¹ Why souls don't exist:

 #### `1.` I have seen code of "deep learning" and "human-like" neural networks, THUS I think there is no "magic soup" in the brain.